kennedyoliveira/pastebin4j/README.md

 ### More examples
 Check the `src/examples` for more examples, there you can see how to list trends pastes, get user information and more!

-### Running tests
+## Running tests
 To run the tests you need to specify an devkey, username and password.

 Use it in command line like the following:

 ```
-gradle -Dpastebin4j.devkey=your-dev-key -Dpastebin4j.username=your-user-name -Dpastebin4j.password=your-password test
+.\gradlew -Dpastebin4j.devkey=your-dev-key -Dpastebin4j.username=your-user-name -Dpastebin4j.password=your-password test
 ```

 **Important Note:** The tests will create some pastes, so expect it :D

-### Contribution
+## Contribution
 If you want to contrib you can fork the project and send pull requests, you can even provide your own implementation of the API just by creating a class that implements the `PasteBinApi` interface and pass it to the `PasteBin` constructor.

-### Problems & Sugestions
+## Problems & Suggestions
-If you enconter any problem, please report at [Issues](https://github.com/kennedyoliveira/pastebin4j/issues) i'm work on it the fast as i can.
+If you encounter any problem, please report at [Issues](https://github.com/kennedyoliveira/pastebin4j/issues) i'm work on it the fast as i can.

 ## License
 This project is licensed with MIT License, so you can freely use, modify and distribute.

 ## Donations
-If this projects helped you and you feels like helping me back, consider a donation, it'll help me alot!
+If this projects helped you and you feels like helping me back, consider a donation, it'll help me a lot!
 Anyway, if this helped you i'm glad i could help you!